kourgeorge/prompt-sentinel/README.md

 - **Sensitive Data Detection:**
   Use detectors like `LLMSecretDetector` and `PythonStringDataDetector` to identify sensitive or private data in your text.

-- **Tokenization & Replacement:**
+- **Automatic Sanitization through secret masking:**
-  Replace detected secrets with unique tokens (e.g., `__SECRET_1__`) so that the LLM operates on sanitized input.
-Later, you can decode the response to reinstate the original secrets.
+  Mechanisms for replacing detected secrets with unique mask tokens (e.g., `__SECRET_1__`) so that the LLM operates on sanitized input.

-- **Automatic Secret Decoding in Tools:**
-  Tool input and output are automatically decoded before and after execution, ensuring that tools receive original secrets (e.g., passwords, API keys) even when the LLM was only shown sanitized tokens.
+- Following the LLM returned output, the response is decoded to reinstate the original secrets.

 - **Decorator Integration:**
   Easily integrate secret sanitization into your LLM calling pipeline using the `@sentinel` decorator.
 Preprocess your messages before they reach the LLM and post-process the responses to decode tokens.

-- **Tool Wrapping:**
-  Automatically wraps LangChain-compatible tools by intercepting the `_run()` method, decoding secrets before tool logic is invoked.

 - **Caching:**
   Implement caching for repeated detections on the same text to reduce redundant API calls and improve performance.

+- **Async LLM calls**
+  Support async function/method LLM call decoration.

 ## Installation